africanzoe/scripts/README.md

 Scripts that maybe usefull.

+### GitLab CLI
+GitLab CLI that allows you to display groups/users/projects/import-export projects between different GitLabs and more.
+Refer to the [README](gitlab/README.md) for more information.

 ### Parallel execution
 [pexec](pexec.sh): Bash script for parallel execution of the same command on N nodes.